MA in Art Education

 MFA in Studio Art

 The Master of Fine Arts in Studio Art is a fast-paced, full-time, studio-intensive interdisciplinary degree program that takes full advantage of the university’s physical, technical and intellectual resources.
-Students can choose to work in-depth in a particular area or across any of five disciplines: Painting & Drawing, Photography, Print, Sculpture & Extended Media, and Transmedia (video, digital, performance).
+Students can choose to work in-depth in a particular area or across any of five disciplines: Painting & Drawing, Photography & Media, Print, Sculpture & Extended Media, and Transmedia (video, digital, performance).

 PhD in Art History